microsoft/vscode-docs/docs/editor/extension-gallery.md

 ![extension contributions](images/extension-gallery/extension-contributions.png)

-If an extension is an Extension Pack, the **Dependencies** section will display which extensions will be installed when you install the pack.
+If an extension is an Extension Pack, the **Extension Pack** section will display which extensions will be installed when you install the pack.
 [Extension Packs](/api/references/extension-manifest.md#extension-packs) bundle separate extensions together so they can be easily installed at one time.

 ![extension dependencies](images/extension-gallery/extension-dependencies.png)